Summary for Speaking Engagements

 Intergraph v.
 Dell, Hewlett Packard and Gateway: Represented Intergraph Corp. in patent litigation involving microprocessor system design in a case venued in East Texas.
 Recovered a total of $500 million in settlements as follows:

-- Hewlett Packard $141 million, with cross licenses;
+- Hewlett-Packard 141 million dollars, with cross licenses;

-- IBM $10 million plus a license to IBM’s portfolio;
+- IBM 10 million dollars plus a license to IBM’s portfolio;

 - Toshiba and NEC, confidential settlements

 - Fujitsu 9.75 million dollars;

 Digital Sun v.
 The Toro Company: Obtained summary dismissal of complaint asserted against The Toro Company, alleging violations of the federal antitrust laws (Sherman and Clayton Acts), as well as California unfair business practices and common law fraud.
 The complaint involved smart sprinkler technology, and arose out of Toro's consideration of a potential business relationship with the named plaintiff regarding that technology, including the licensing of certain intellectual property related to that technology.
 The issues presented in the motion to dismiss included the plausibility of the allegations under the standard set forth in the Supreme Court's decision in Twombly, as well as the intersection between the antitrust and patent laws.
 The dismissal briefing focused on key points in the related documentation and dealings which confirmed the business reality existing between the parties, thereby overcoming an otherwise complex set of allegations presented in the complaint.
 The matter settled shortly after the summary dismissal.